Treatments for Natural Menopause & Hot Flushes

 Foods to eat:

-Salmon, mackerel, halibut, leafy greens (kale, collard greens, chard, spinach), and generally vegetable, fruit, blueberries, black berries, and any form of soybeans.
+Salmon, mackerel, halibut, leafy greens (kale, collard greens, chard, spinach), and generally vegetable, fruit, blueberries, black berries, and any form of organic ( non-genetically modified) soybeans.

-Foods to eat in moderation: All the foods you normally eat that are not included under foods to avoid, esp refined carbohydrates - (sugar and salt and taste enhancer as well as preservatives can cause hot-flushes)
+Foods to eat in moderation: All the foods you normally eat that are not included under foods to avoid, sugar, salt and taste enhancers, as well as preservatives can cause hot-flushes.

-Foods not to eat at all: The ones which trigger your symptoms... coffee maybe ? ( be observant)
+Foods not to eat at all: The ones which trigger "your" symptoms... coffee, alcohol, sweets maybe ? ( be observant)

 It is important to find some sort of physical activity that you like and that you can stick with.
 Take up gardening, learn how to dance, find someone to bike with, walk (with others or your dog), consider yoga or tai chi, and definitely take every opportunity to walk by parking further away from the grocery store or climbing up the stairs rather than taking the elevator.